JosephKemper/ProjectPlanner/Console Version Plan.md

     > The reason this is important is because if there are 4 projects/tasks that each require 8 hours of work and that have no prerequisites but only have two employees to put towards the projects then the system might try to suggest that they work on all 4 at the same time.
 So, this means that I would need to take into account the available hours.
 * A required field for project/task creation will be to tell the system what project/s or task/s would need to be completed before this project/task.
 * A project/task that has no prerequisite project/task, would be added to the list of head projects/tasks.
+* Each project/task, will have two time estimates built into it.
+One that shows just how long to complete it, and one that shows how long to complete it and everything that follows it.
+This will be updated upon creation of a project/task for any project/task that needs to be completed before it is started.
+    > Possible implementation, create a list of projects/tasks that need to be completed first, and add it to the data that each project uses.
+From there, when we assign a project as a prerequisite of another, the list it has could be copied to the project/task being created and then we would just add the newly assigned prerequisite project/task to the list for the newly created project/task.
+Thus for updating time to complete, we would only need to iterate through the new project's prerequisite list.

 Steps to build suggested minimum completion time for projects/tasks.
 * Check available hours per day for working on projects/tasks